jaredpar/jaredpar.github.io/_drafts/why-did-i-write-vsvim-in-fsharp.md

 The really interesting part is that most of the developers still hadn't written F#.
 But suddenly they were willing to take the plunge and learn enough of the language to get their fixes submitted.
 I can only presume this is because the language simply appeared more mainstream and developers felt like it was a valuable use of their time to learn the language.

+# Deploying the runtime

+The

+VS is strange